Leikrit/LMH_Summer_Programme/README.md

 ## Reinforment Learning based on DDPG with the Mountain Car Continuous environment

+This task is based on DDPG model to solve the task above.

 ## Graph Neural Network based on GCN with the Amazon Product Dataset

+This task is based on GCN to implement the node prediction for Amazon Product Dataset.